brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 added height from a mat under the treadmill, large monitors (e.g., a 40" TV), and items on top of your monitor (e.g., a webcam).

+When sitting, you again want to ensure that your eyes align roughly with the top of the monitor:

+{% include figure.html path="blog/desk-treadmill/desk-treadmill-layout-vertical-space-sitting.png" caption="The vertical space necessary when sitting" %}

+The additional thing to check is that you can lower the desk to a height where it's _just_ above the armrests of your chair.
+The desk needs to be above those armrests, so you can slide the chair under the desk, but not too high above the armrests, or typing will be uncomfortable.

 ## What maintenance do you need to do?

 Desk treadmills require relatively little maintenance.
 The main things you need to do are:

 - **Oil the treadmill regularly.** Most treadmills come with a small bottle of oil and instructions on how to apply it.
-  Typically, you lift the belt, and pour a little oil under it every couple weeks (depending on usage).
+  Typically, you lift the belt, and pour a little oil under it every month or two (depending on usage).
 Once you use up the initial bottle, you can buy [replacement oil](https://www.amazon.com/Spot-Treadmill-Lubricant-Precision-Application/dp/B0153WN84E?th=1&linkCode=ll1&tag=brikis98-20&linkId=bca60f61cf997fdc864358455d1f7bda&language=en_US&ref_=as_li_ss_tl).
 - **Adjust the belt.** Occasionally, the belt might become unaligned, shifting too far to the left or right.
 Most